 Local anesthesia may be used with or without sedation.
 You will not have any pain during the procedure.

 After anesthesia has numbed the area, the doctor will locate the bladder using imaging tools such as

 if needed.
 Next, a needle will be inserted through your lower abdomen and into your bladder.
-A wire will then be guided through the needle into the bladder to prepare the site for a catheter.
-A special catheter will be placed into the bladder over the wire.
+A wire or sheath will then be guided into the bladder to prepare the site for a catheter.
+A special catheter will be placed into the bladder.
 The catheter will be sutured in place.
 A balloon may be inflated to keep the catheter in place.
 Afterward, the opening made in the skin (called a stoma) will be covered with gauze.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 You will either stay in the hospital overnight or go home the same day.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: